Skip to Content

 Photo Credit: Łukasz Rawa

-White beans have a mild flavor and a creamy texture that’s perfect for chili, especially if your chosen protein is chicken or something other than beef (Leftover Turkey White Chili).
-White beans come in three varieties; cannellini, Northern beans, and navy beans are often used interchangeably in chili.
+White beans have a mild flavor and a creamy texture that’s perfect for chili, especially if your chosen protein is chicken or something other than beef.
+I use them in my leftover turkey white chili, and it’s delicious.
+White beans come in three varieties, and Cannellini, Northern beans, and navy beans are often used interchangeably in chili.

 Instant Pot White Chicken Chili